vidaud/seta/seta-doc/docs/general/how-runs.md

 ##### Taxonomy in SeTA
-In SeTA, the user can define the Taxonomy that is going to be used.
-After selecting the terms that represent the broadest category, the user can assign the remaining terms to the other categories.
-The new Taxonomy can be created by the user via the API.
+In SeTA, we have define some Taxonomies that can be used, but the you can also define a new Taxonomy if is necessary.

-With the setup of parameters as *code, label, long label, classifier, version, validated* it is possible to create as many Taxonomies are needed.
+After selecting the terms that represent the broadest category, you can assign the remaining terms to the other categories.
+To create a new Taxonomy, you can go to the API interface and set up the parameters  as *code, label, long label, classifier, version, validated* to upload the new Taxonomy.
+It is possible to create as many Taxonomies as you need.

 {++ example of SeTA Taxonomy++}